fbpx

 If you know Will Trent, you know this isn’t something he’s just going to process and move on from.

 Amanda has been in his life since he was a child—more than a mentor, more than a boss.
 She was family.
-With everything Will has already been dealing with this season—his past, his relationships, the lingering presence of James Ulster—this loss feels like the kind that could push him somewhere darker.
+With everything Will has already been dealing with this season—his past, his relationships, and the lingering presence of James Ulster—this loss feels like the kind that could push him somewhere darker.

 A Rare Swing That Changes the Game